 - Registration with the Trade Office

-The share capital of the AG (stock corporation) is EUR 50,000.00.
-One partner and one shareholder are sufficient for establishing an AG in Germany.
+The share capital of the stock corporation is EUR 50,000.
+One partner and one shareholder are sufficient for establishing a German AG company.
 To register your Aktiengesellschaft with the commercial register, proof must be provided that at least one quarter of the lowest issue amount plus any premium has been paid in full.

-A one-person AG – basically the equivalent of a one-man GmbH – is not possible, because, in addition to a managing board, the law requires a supervisory board with at least three members.
+A one-person AG is not possible, because, in addition to a managing board, the German stock corporation law requires a supervisory board with at least three members.
 However, it is possible to establish an AG, where the sole shareholder also functions as managing board director or a member of the supervisory board.

-The German stock corporation AG has three bodies: managing board, supervisory board, and the general meeting.
+The German stock corporation has three bodies: managing board, supervisory board, and the general meeting.